silksil/personalLearnings/productivity.md

 * […] don’t waste mental energy figuring out what you need in the moment

 ### Focus on what is important
+The more you try to do, the less you actually accomplish.
+Don’t try to say ‘no’ to the trivial Say ‘yes’ to the ambitious and crowd out everything else.

 ### Be accountable and measure
 Act on Lead Measures […] Lag measures describe the think you’re ultimately trying to improve. […] Lead measus, on the other hand, “measures the new behaviour that will drive success on the lag measures.”

 ### Remove distractions
+- Remove social media from your phone and other distracting apps.
+- Turn off notifications.
+- Use a app like Freedom to block apps and websites, on both phone and desktop.

 ### Embrace downtime and boredom
 Once your brain has become accustomed to on-demand distraction, Nass discovered, it’s hard to shake the addiction even when you want to concentrate.
 To put this more concretely: If every moment of potential boredom in your life—say, having to wait five minutes in line or sit alone in a restaurant until a friend arrives—is relieved with a quick glance at your smartphone, then your brain has likely been rewired to a point where, like the “mental wrecks” in Nass’s research, it’s not ready for deep work—even if you regularly schedule time to practice this concentration.